kastnerc/totokos-backend/README.md

 - ### Supplier.js

-The supplier's model holds their names, addrersses, emails, and even phone numbers to properly record each supplier in the database.
+The supplier's model holds their names, addresses, emails, and even phone numbers to properly record each supplier in the database.

 ![Screenshot 2024-11-15 204750](https://github.com/user-attachments/assets/4bb936b8-1d70-4b8e-9d68-82a4686bffd4)

 - ### User.js

-the final and heaviest of all models, this one holds very valueble information the database needs to run safely.
+the final and heaviest of all models, this one holds very valuable information the database needs to run safely.
 It holds the following information for the users: Their name, surname, username, password, and contact information.
-The optionnal but still important attributes are as follow: last connection to the databse, adress, city, province, country, and postal code.
+The optional but still important attributes are as follow: last connection to the database, address, city, province, country, and postal code.
 The final attribute is by far the most important one: Role.
 This is used to tell the database which user has which permissions.
 Employees can create, modify and delete data, whil clients can only read and enter their own information and send their own orders.
 If a client could do what employees could, some people with malicious intent might destroy our database, and so the role and the login controller created below prevents that by adding security to our database.

 ![Screenshot 2024-11-15 204804](https://github.com/user-attachments/assets/bb4e9aa6-70b2-4797-bf8e-606ef2e29f11)

 ## Login and authentication
 ### Authentication
-This following page shows the authentication page, which checks if the entered email fits email formatting, and if it exists in the database, and adds it along with its password. the password is hashed, basicallu meaining it is rewritten into a new password that is very hard for humans to identify and manipulate.
+This following page shows the authentication page, which checks if the entered email fits email formatting, and if it exists in the database, and adds it along with its password. the password is hashed, basically meaning it is rewritten into a new password that is very hard for humans to identify and manipulate.

 ![Screenshot 2024-11-15 211924](https://github.com/user-attachments/assets/f72d9a77-4e5f-4f9f-ba84-ff553273bbf8)